alek0991/iSAFE/ReadMe.md

 ```
 * 5Mbp region simulated by [msms](http://www.mabs.at/ewing/msms/index.shtml).
 * Position of the favored mutation is 2,500,000.
-* Not surprisingly, iSAFE performance deteriorated when the favored mutation is fixed or near fixation (favored allele frequency (ν) > 0.9 in [Supplementary Fig. 3e](https://www.nature.com/articles/nmeth.4606/figures/6)).
-To handle this special case, we included individuals from non-target populations, using a specific protocol (See online [Methods](https://www.nature.com/articles/nmeth.4606#methods), section *Adding outgroup samples*).
-In the current implementation of iSAFE with ```--format hap```, user is required to add outgroup samples, if needed, based on this simple protocol.

 Demo 2: input in [vcf](https://samtools.github.io/hts-specs/VCFv4.2.pdf) format
 ===========